The-Focus-AI/atproto-experiments/DIRECTORY_SYNC.md

 ## How It Works

+1. **Incremental Check**: When uploading, fetches previous manifest (if exists) and calculates local CIDs for all files
-1. **Upload**: Each file in the directory is uploaded as a blob to your Personal Data Server (PDS)
+2. **Upload**: Only uploads new or modified files to your Personal Data Server (PDS) as blobs
+3. **Skip Unchanged**: Files with matching CIDs are skipped, reusing previous blob references (no data transfer!)
-2. **Manifest**: A JSON manifest is created tracking all files, their paths, and blob references (CIDs)
+4. **Manifest**: A JSON manifest is created tracking all files, their paths, and blob references (CIDs)
-3. **Anchor**: The manifest is saved as a custom record (`ai.focus.sync.directory`) which anchors ALL blobs, making them retrievable
+5. **Anchor**: The manifest is saved as a custom record (`ai.focus.sync.directory`) which anchors ALL blobs, making them retrievable
-4. **Post**: A post is created for discoverability, referencing the custom record
+6. **Post**: A post is created for discoverability, referencing the custom record
-5. **Download**: The manifest is fetched from the custom record and used to reconstruct the original directory structure by downloading blobs via `com.atproto.sync.getBlob`
+7. **Download**: The manifest is fetched from the custom record and used to reconstruct the original directory structure by downloading blobs via `com.atproto.sync.getBlob`

 ## Key Innovation: Custom Record Type for Blob Anchoring